 All students have the responsibility to establish, maintain and develop the academic standards and values necessary for study.
 Students maintain academic integrity by doing their own work, and by refusing to assist others in deception.
-Academic misconduct covers cheating, attempting to cheat, plagiarism, collusion, impersonation, commissioning, the use of online essay banks and any other attempts to gain an unfair advantage in assessment.
+Academic misconduct covers cheating, attempting to cheat, plagiarism (including false authorship), collusion, impersonation, commissioning, the use of online essay banks and any other attempts to gain an unfair advantage in assessment.

-Overall strategic responsibility for this policy lies with the Heads of Quality and Standards (FE and HE).
+Overall strategic responsibility for this policy lies with the Head of Quality Assurance and Enhancement.
 Operational responsibility lies with Heads of School and teaching staff for providing clear guidance to students to ensure compliance with the procedure.

-Academic dishonesty includes, but is not confined to cheating, plagiarism, collusion and re-presentation.
+Academic dishonesty includes, but is not confined to cheating, plagiarism (including false ownership), collusion and re-presentation.
 It is exemplified as follows:

 - Cheating is where a student deliberately takes steps to gain unfair advantage in assessment such as when submitting or presenting work for assessment or inappropriate conduct during an examination.
 This also applies to the theft of another student's work for submission at an interview, or inclusion in a portfolio, for example. - Plagiarism is where a student puts forward for assessment the work or ideas or creations of another, in whole or in part, and presents them as if they were their own work, ideas or creations.
 Examples include (but are not confined to) any situation where a student incorporates uncited published material, or material produced by another student into his/ her submitted work, without proper referencing therefore implying that it is their own original work.
 All forms of plagiarism are wrong and to be avoided.
-However it is recognised that there are 'levels of plagiarism' for example from direct stealing and passing off (that is using others' material verbatim as if it were one's own without citation) to 'patchwork' or unintentional paraphrasing (paraphrasing without citation/reference) to 'accidental plagiarism' (for example misattribution of citations).
+However, it is recognised that there are 'levels of plagiarism' for example from direct stealing and passing off (that is using others' material verbatim as if it were one's own without citation) to 'patchwork' or unintentional paraphrasing (paraphrasing without citation/reference) to 'accidental plagiarism' (for example misattribution of citations).
 Whatever the form, all are wrong, although the form may be taken into account in respect of any sanctions, particularly on a first offence.
 Notwithstanding this, the Awarding Organisation's regulations will be enforced.

-- Collusion is attempting to gain unfair advantage through the knowing collaboration, without official approval, between students and others (for example other students, friends, family, other third parties) in the preparation and production of work which is ultimately submitted by each in an identical or substantially similar form and/ or is represented by each to be the product of his or her sole and individual efforts. - Re-presentation is where a student presents work, in full or in part, that has already been marked or submitted for another module or qualification regardless of the fact that they were the original author.
+- False Authorship is a form of plagiarism where the student has deliberately engaged with a third party and/or software tool to complete an assessment, either in part or whole.
+This engagement can be direct or through an intermediary.
+This may include work produced by another individual, an essay mill, a commercial service, or through the use of Artificial Intelligence software.
+As it is the authorship of work that is contested, there is no requirement to prove that the work has been purchased.
+The submission of undeclared work which is either generated and/or improved by language model software for the purposes of gaining marks/grades will be regarded as False Authorship and interpreted as an attempt to gain an intentional unfair academic advantage.
+Notwithstanding this, the Awarding Organisation's regulations will be enforced. - Collusion is attempting to gain unfair advantage through the knowing collaboration, without official approval, between students and others (for example other students, friends, family, other third parties) in the preparation and production of work which is ultimately submitted by each in an identical or substantially similar form and/ or is represented by each to be the product of his or her sole and individual efforts. - Re-presentation is where a student presents work, in full or in part, that has already been marked or submitted for another module or qualification regardless of the fact that they were the original author.